SourcePointUSA/react-native-sourcepoint-cmp/README.md

         // is disabled in the Sourcepoint dashboard
         language: SPMessageLanguage.ENGLISH,
         messageTimeoutInSeconds: 20,
-        // Preventing android users from dismissing the consent message on back press
-        // `true` is the default value, allowing users to dismiss the consent message on back press
+        // Allows Android users to dismiss the consent message on back press.
+True by default.
+Set it to false if you wish to prevent this users from dismissing the message on back press.
-        dismissMessageOnBackPress: true,
+        androidDismissMessageOnBackPress: true,
       }
     );